Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Analyzing Model Parameters

-An alternative is to use Bayesian analysis to estimate the entire posterior distribution over parameter values, rather than estimating only a mode of this distribution.
+An alternative is to use Bayesian analysis to estimate the entire posterior distribution over parameter values rather than estimating only a single point.
 This allows us to identify the most likely parameter values; how wide a range of values are argued for by the data (equivalently, how strongly the data argues for the most likely values); and whether the values that the data argues for are plausible in terms of our intuitions about parameters' meanings.
-In this section we derive an expression for the posterior distribution, and describe methods for constructing posterior estimates and using them to assess parameter importance.
-In Section~\ref{sec:parameters} we will apply these methods to study QLk and Poisson-CH: the former because it achieved such reliably strong performance, and the latter because it is the model about which the most explicit parameter recommendation was made in the literature.
+We derive an expression for the posterior distribution in \ref{apx:posterior}.
+In Section~\ref{sec:parameters} we will apply these methods to study QLk, NEE, and Poisson-CH: the first because it achieved such reliably strong performance; the second because it has an error term with an especially interpretable posterior distribution; and the last because it is the model about which the most explicit parameter recommendation was made in the literature. \citet{camerer04cognitive} recommended setting Poisson-CH's single parameter, which represents agents' mean number of steps of strategic reasoning, to $1.5$.
+Our own analysis sharply contradicts this recommendation, placing the 99\% confidence interval roughly a factor of two lower, on the range $[0.70, 0.76]$.
+We devote most of our attention to QLk, however, due to its extremely strong performance.